pivovarit/throwing-function/README.md

 ## Rationale

-Standard Functional Interfaces from `java.util.function` package are not checked-exception-friendly due to the lack of `throws ...` clause which results in tedious and verbose necessity of handling them by adding `try-catch` boilerplate.
+Standard `java.util.function` Functional Interfaces aren't checked-exception-friendly due to the absence of `throws ...` clause which results in tedious and verbose necessity of handling them by adding `try-catch` boilerplate.

-This makes one-liners like this:
+Which makes one-liners like this:
 ```
 path -> new URI(path)
 ```
-as verbose as:
+become as verbose as:

 ```
 path -> {